Seaspy7/ITEC-3020-Assignment-One/README.md

 # ITEC-3020-Assignment-One
-I uploaded my Assginemnt One onto GitHub.
+We uploaded our Assginemnt One onto GitHub.

-The Link to my Github Repository is: https://github.com/Seaspy7/ITEC-3020-Assignment-One
+The Link to the Github Repository is: https://github.com/Seaspy7/ITEC-3020-Assignment-One